MehmetZorlu07/remote-mentoring/wiki/plan.md

   * Implement the remaining features from the semester 1 (In Moscow principles).
   * Implement the open, closed, ongoing projects feature.
 * **Week 14**
+  * Finish the remaining features.
+  * Research about the institutional validation of academics.
 * **Week 15**
 * **Week 16**
 * **Week 17**